waynesutton/better-todo/README.md

 - Set up AuthKit environments for your deployments
 - Configure redirect URIs and CORS settings
 - Store API keys securely
+- Set up JWT authentication with proper configuration

 You'll receive an email invitation to set up your WorkOS account.
+Once authenticated, you'll have your own private todo and notes data.

 ## Usage

+### Authentication

+- **Sign in required** - Click the login icon in the sidebar to authenticate with WorkOS
+- **Private data** - Each user has their own private todos and notes
+- **Sign out** - Click your profile icon in the sidebar to sign out
+- **First-time users** - You'll see a "Sign In Required" modal when trying to create todos/notes

 ### Creating Todos